Do you ever wish you had a less complicated life?

 1) Practice the law of “Good Enough.”
-Perfectionism is over-rated.
-It will waste years of productive time that you could use to enjoy life.
-Set your own standards and rise to them.
+Perfectionism is overrated.
+It will waste years of productive time you could use to enjoy life.
+Set your standards and rise to them.

 2) Get good at saying “No.” Make that two-letter word your default answer for everything.
 And remember, sometimes, saying nothing at all gets the same result.

-3) Keep in mind that the only thing you must do in life is taking a BREATH.
+3) Remember that the only thing you must do in life is take a BREATH.
 Everything else is optional and self-inflicted.

 Leonardo da Vinci said,” Simplicity is the ultimate sophistication.”

 Why not show everybody how sophisticated you are?